Inflect logo

 Natural Disaster Risk

-• Earthquake: The island is in a highly active seismic zone, making earthquake-resistant construction a standard requirement for all data centers.
+• Earthquake: The region is in a seismically active zone, making earthquake-resistant building design a standard requirement.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business